Faroudja: History

-Faroudja Inc. was founded by Yves and Isabel Faroudja in 1971, specializing in video quality improvement, particularly for VCRs, and soon became an acknowledged leader in this field.
+Founded by Yves and Isabel Faroudja in 1971, Faroudja Inc. specialized in video quality improvement, particularly for VCRs, and soon became an acknowledged leader in this field.
 By 1973, their patents were licensed by various household names in the consumer electronics and broadcast industries.

 Faroudja was notable for co-development of the Hi-8 and S-VHS standards in 1987–1988.

 In the 1980s, the company developed technologies for the deinterlacing of NTSC signals, including motion adaptive processing algorithms.
-In 1989 Faroudja invented and patented film mode detection, also known as inverse 3:2 pulldown detection.
+In 1989, Faroudja invented and patented film mode detection, also known as inverse 3:2 pulldown detection.
 Faroudja was the only company in the world that had the ability to detect the original frames of the film within the video stream and reconstruct an accurate image, free of motion artifacts containing full vertical resolution.

-In 1991 the company created the first professional grade line doubler (480p) (deinterlacer) which incorporated this technology, for use with large CRT projectors used in Hollywood screening rooms and large home theaters.
+In 1991, the company created the first professional grade line doubler (480p) (deinterlacer) which incorporated this technology, for use with large CRT projectors used in Hollywood screening rooms and large home theaters.
 The highly acclaimed LD1 Line Doubler takes standard definition signals and converts them to higher resolutions with improved image quality, free of the usual NTSC artifacts (cross-color and cross luminance).
 At the same time, Faroudja started manufacturing products based on the same technologies, including adaptive comb filters and video quality improvement products for use with Sony's U-Matic video recorders.
 This technology was a key factor in the growth of the home theater industry.
 Faroudja's adaptive comb filter technology was recognized with a Technology & Engineering Emmy Award in 1991.